google/xls/docs_src/dslx_reference.md

 ```

 The DSLX interpreter will execute all functions that are proceeded by a `test`
-directive.
+attribute.
 These functions should be non-parametric, take no arguments, and
 should return a unit-type.

 Unless otherwise specified in the implementation's build configs, functions